Writerside Help

 Insert Image dialog

-Any image that you add in a Markdown file is marked with an icon in the gutter.
+Any image that you add to a Markdown topic is marked with an icon in the gutter.
 Click the icon to configure the image.

-In Markdown, you can use reference-style links to insert images used multiple times within a topic (such as icons).
+In Markdown, you can use reference-style links to insert the same image multiple times in a topic, such as icons.
 To do this, declare the image inside that topic with a reference name and reference the image by this name:

 The previous example will render as: